polyformproject/commercial.polyformproject.org/terms.md

 # Billing Errors

 The customer agrees to give the vendor notice of any suspected error on a bill before the deadline for payment.
 Both sides agree to assign relevant personnel to resolve any concerns about bill accuracy promptly and in good faith.
-The customer agrees to pay the undisputed part of each bill by the original deadline, and any part of the bill resolved later within seven calendar days of resolution.
+The customer agrees to pay the undisputed part of each bill by the original deadline, and any part of the bill resolved later within seven days of resolution.

 # Term and Termination